Welcome from Virginia Torczon, Dean of Graduate Studies and Research, Arts & Sciences

 - and the university-wide Thatcher Prize for Excellence in Graduate and Professional Study given each May at Commencement.

-The generous and supportive members of the Graduate Studies Advisory Board have provided the funding of the awards available exclusively to graduate students in Arts & Sciences.
+The generous and supportive members of the Graduate Studies Advisory Board have provided the funding of the awards available exclusively to graduate students and their faculty in Arts & Sciences.

 As you will quickly come to know, our academic community is friendly and informal – you can seek guidance and advice from anyone on campus – and in this spirit I encourage you to contact me if you think there are ways we can improve your graduate experience.
 Professor Peter Vishton serves as your Graduate Ombudsperson, and can be contacted for consultation should you encounter any situations for which you seek advice or help.